SEO Butler Content Review: We Ordered A Post On Snail Food

 Their guest post placements are on ‘real sites,' not PBNs.
 They are not sites owned by SEO Butler but sites they have built relationships with.
 The websites used for guest posts are all vetted for quality.

 - TLD (whether it's a .com, .co.uk, or anything else)

 - The number of referring domains to the site

 - The organic traffic the site is getting

-And while you cannot see the actual domain name of the site, you can see the site category, whether it’s in the Travel, Lifestyle, Automotive, Mom blog, or whatever niche.
+And while you cannot see the actual domain name of the site when ordering guest posts, you can see the site category, whether it's in the Travel, Lifestyle, Automotive, Mom blog, or whatever niche.

 You state what post you want to get social signals to, and it's $14 for 200 shares on Facebook, Twitter, and Pinterest.